Des Dillon was born in Coatbridge, Lanarkshire, Scotland, in 1960, and read English at Strathclyde University.

 In 1998, a short film of Duck was premiered at Edinburgh Film Festival and in 2003 his play Lockerbie 103 went on national tour.

-Des Dillon's latest books are a collection of short stories, They Scream When You Kill Them (2007); My Epileptic Lurcher (2008); and An Experiment in Compassion (2011).
+Des Dillon's latest books are a collection of short stories, They Scream When You Kill Them (2007); My Epileptic Lurcher (2008); An Experiment in Compassion (2011); and Yalena's Leningrad (2013).
 He currently also performs stand-up comedy.

 The drugged up narrator of Des Dillon’s short story ‘Mushrooms an Spaceships’ from The Big Empty (1997) claims he ‘come[s] wi a bad reputation’.

 Dillon’s own reputation on the other hand is as one of Scotland’s most capable literary representatives.
 A poll of readers for World Book Day in 2003 chose his 1995 novel Me and Ma Gal as the book which best ‘summed up the zeitgeist’ of Scotland, beating some of Scotland’s arguably better known literary exports such as Irvine Welsh’s Trainspotting or Ian Rankin’s Inspector Rebus series.